SENDCO: Christine Mead

 - to provide clear, comprehensive and accessible information about the support and opportunities that are available; and

-- to make provision more responsive to local needs and aspirations by directly involving children and young people with SEN, parents/carers, and service providers in its development and review
+- to make provision more responsive to local needs and aspirations by directly involving children and young people with SEND, parents/carers, and service providers in its development and review

 Isle of Ely’s view